jamespilcher/top_terminal/README.md

 `sudo apt-get install wmctrl`

-It's a bit of a bodge BUT works (kind of) The idea is that the .bashrc file is ran everytime a new bash terminal is opened.
+It's a bit of a bodge.
+The idea is that the .bashrc file is ran everytime a new bash terminal is opened.
 Therefore in .bashrc, we can source the following script:

 ```
 # Get the ID of the last opened window that contains the keyword 'Terminal'